Irreligion in Pakistan: Legal status, rights, and laws

 Blasphemy is against the law in Pakistan, and it is among thirteen countries where it carries the death penalty.
 The blasphemy laws have been part of the Pakistani constitution since its adoption, but were made more severe under General Zia-ul-Haq's administration, between 1980 and 1986.
 Section 295C of the Pakistani penal code mandates death as a penalty for:"Use of derogatory remarks, spoken, written, directly or indirectly, etc. [that] defiles the name of Muhammad or other Prophet(s)"Pakistan recently passed a cyber crime law, making posting blasphemous content online illegal, and punishable by death.
 This law is being applied to its full extent, with the government posting advertisements in newspapers urging citizens to report others that may be promoting atheism anonymously.
 There are several worries that come from the implementation of the bill, including the loss of several rights, including the freedom of religion.
 The bill is far-reaching, including the ability for the government to work with any foreign governments or agencies in order to track down individuals who may be posting blasphemous content.

 Demographics

 It is hard to know the exact number of irreligious people in the country.
+The National Database and Registration Authority’s (NADRA) doesn't allow citizens to register as an Atheist or having No Religion.
+It also restricts people from changing religion from Islam.

-Gallup polls conducted in 2005 showed that around 1% of people were atheist, In 2015, however, another Gallup poll indicated that number had dipped down to 1% again.
+Gallup polls conducted between 2005-24 shows atheist population being between 1-2 %.
+The poll conducted in 2005 showed that around 1% of people were atheist, increasing to 2% in 2012, dipping to 1% again in 2015, and increasing again to 2% in 2024.
+Another Global Gallup survey in 2024 showed, 5% of Pakistani population describing themselves as “not religious” and 1% as "convinced atheists".

 However, almost every leader of Pakistan has supported the blasphemy laws.